Life is demanding.

 The body was also made so that it is able to give the most power with the least amount of effort when it’s joints are aligned.
 When they are NOT aligned then we are forcing our body and it’s parts to over exert itself.

-How this tip is helpful is that the more we try to keep our hands in a straight-ish line with our wrists when we are doing our Mom tasks, the less stress the activity is on our hands and wrists and the less likely we will develop injury
+How this tip is helpful is that the more we try to keep our hands in a straight-ish line with our wrists when we are doing our tasks, the less stress the activity is on our hands and wrists and the less likely we will develop injury

 In the same way that keeping your hand aligned with your wrist takes the stress of the activity away from the smaller muscles of your hand, keeping your thumb close to the rest of your hand when doing an activity takes the stress away from your poor little thumb.